Torrens Valley Christian School: Academic Performance

 Torrens Valley Christian School demonstrates strong performance in the National Assessment Program – Literacy and Numeracy (NAPLAN).
 The school regularly achieves results that were generally above national averages across most year levels and subject areas.

 The school employs 52 teaching staff and 40 non-teaching staff.

 Torrens Valley Christian School has maintained consistently strong performance in the South Australian Certificate of Education (SACE) over recent years, achieving 100% SACE completion rates from 2019 to 2024.

 The school's academic achievements include notable individual performances, with School Dux results of 99.05 in both 2023 and 2024, 98.95 in 2022, and 97.40 in 2019.
 High-achieving students regularly earn A+ grades with Merit recognition, with recent years showing between 3-19 A+ results annually.

 ATAR performance demonstrates strong academic outcomes across the cohort.
 In 2022, 23% of students achieved ATARs above 90, while 40% scored above 80.
 The 2024 cohort saw 16% of students achieve ATARs over 90 and 57% over 80.
-Grade distribution consistently shows strong results, with A and A+ grades typically comprising 44-48% of all grades, and B-grade or higher results ranging from 77-90% across recent years.
+Grade distribution consistently shows strong results, with A and A+ grades typically comprising 44-48% of all grades, and B-grade or higher results ranging from 77 to 90% across recent years.

-The school offers comprehensive Vocational Education and Training (VET) pathways, with students completing between 20-21 Certificate II and III qualifications annually in recent years.
+The school offers comprehensive Vocational Education and Training (VET) pathways, with students completing between 20 and 21 Certificate II and III qualifications annually in recent years.
 The school maintains 100% completion rates for both the Australian Intermediate Fellowship (AIF) program and Research Project requirements.
-Vocational education programmes include qualifications across multiple sectors: Information Technology (1 total enrolment), Engineering and Related Technologies (2 enrolments), Architecture and Building (4 enrolments), Society and Culture (12 enrolments), and Creative Arts (5 enrolments), with data current to 2014-2022.
+Vocational education programmes include qualifications across multiple sectors: Information Technology (1 total enrolment), Engineering and Related Technologies (2 enrolments), Architecture and Building (4 enrolments), Society and Culture (12 enrolments), and Creative Arts (5 enrolments), with data current to 2014–2022.